 Early Warning Signals (EWS) and Red Flagged Account (RFA)

 Early warning signals are those triggers based on which the Core Banking System (CBS) identifies that specific account which needs special attention.
 RBI has given a illustrative list of EWS for the which the banks may configure their CBS.
 Although, each bank can form their own EWS list based upon their experience, client profile and business models

-Red Flag generally in Forensic Audit means an indication which entails a probability of something being out of generic nature.
-As per the Framework of RBI RFA is one where a suspicion of fraudulent activity is thrown up by the presence of one or more EWS.
-These signals in a loan account should immediately put the bank on alert regarding a weakness or wrong doing which may ultimately turn out to be fraudulent.
+Red Flag generally in Forensic Audit means an indication, which entails a probability of something being out of generic nature.
+As per the Framework of RBI, when fraudulent activity is identified due to one or more EWS.
+These warning signals in a loan account should immediately put the bank on alert It indicates a weakness or wrong doing which may ultimately turn out to be fraudulent.
 As soon as an EWS is triggered for an account then it must be used to launch a detailed investigation into that specific loan account.

 As per the latest master circular of RBI, threshold for EWS and RFA is ₹ 50 Crores or more.
 This limit of ₹ 50 Crores has to be considered for irrespective of the lending agreement. i.e. Solo Banking or Consortium.
 As soon as EWS is triggered in any such account the same has to be immediately reported to (Central Repository of Information on Large Credits) CRILIC platform.

 Each and every bank must form a Fraud Monitoring Group (FMG) or a similar committee to monitor such accounts and all of those accounts must be reported to CEO/CMD at the end of each month for review.
 Additionally, a report on the RFA accounts shall be put up to the Special Committee of the Board for monitoring and follow-up of Frauds (SCBF) providing, inter alia, a synopsis of the remedial action taken together with their current status.